AlexVolkov0404/Sem2_OOP_LAB1/README.md

 # Sem2_OOP_LAB1
 ## [Documentation](https://alexvolkov0404.github.io/Sem2_OOP_LAB1)
 ## About the project

-Old_Project- OOP LabWork2 2022;
+Old_Project - OOP LabWork2 2022;

-Refactored_Project-new refactored version of Old_Project.
+Refactored_Project - new refactored version of Old_Project.
 Consists of 5 subprojects:Timer(testdisk)-main subproject and 4 UnitTest subprojects: TestTimer, TestAlarm, TestDel, TestSort;

 1a - Design/Implementation Modeling: 1a_Project_Diagrams-project in which was created UML diagram(If you want open it you should install SoftWare Ideas Modeler), 1a_Diagrams_png-png versions of all diagrams that was draw in  SoftWare Ideas Modeler;